Skip to main content

 disabled: false

 After the plugin install script runs, it generates dynamic-plugins-root/app-config.dynamic-plugins.yaml from the pluginConfig blocks of all enabled plugins.
-This generated file is loaded last in the config chain (after your app-config.local.yaml).
+This generated file loads after your app-config.local.yaml (and before app-config.saas.yaml in SaaS deployments).

 extensions-install.yaml